All Episodes

 Senator, are you referring to the boundary waters?

-Um jobs for let me just say this though.
+Let me just say this, though.

-The jobs for blue-collar workers in this nation are valuable resources.
+Jobs for blue-collar workers in this nation are valuable resources.

 The livelihood and well-being of American families are valuable resources.